bitrix24/b24restdocs/api-reference/messageservice/messageservice-message-status-update.md

 >
 > Who can execute the method: administrator

-This method allows you to set the delivery status of a specified message sent via the messaging provider.
+This method allows you to set the delivery status of a specified message sent via a messaging provider.

 #|
 || **Parameter** | **Description** ||